-Items found but not claimed are placed in the lost property box located outside the administration area.
-Parents and children wishing to examine the lost property for missing items should look in the lost property box.
-Items unclaimed at the end of each term are placed in the school clothing pool.
-The school clothing pool is administered by a P&C representative.
-The school clothing pool operates every Monday afternoon.
-Parents are encouraged to make use of this pool as the need arises.
+Items found but not claimed are placed in the lost property box located outside the Community Room or in the Infants COLA area.
+Parents and children wishing to examine the lost property for missing items should look in the lost property boxes.